LeonardoPizzoquero/jason-lint/README.md

 ## How to trigger verification?

+- By searching with Ctrl + Shift + P -> JASON Lint and executing the command;
 - Opening any JSON file;
 - Saving any JSON file;
 - Changing any JSON file content.